rolemgalvez/tubig-delivery/README.md

 # Tubig Delivery Service
 A website for an imaginary water refilling station.
 It provides information about its offers and background.
-Contact form is also provided with only a font-end capability.
+Contact form is also provided with only a front-end capability.

 Go now to [Tubig Delivery Service](https://tds-mrg.netlify.com/) website to view it.